Healthplan Spain

 Future Outlook

-Projections indicate that unemployment rates will continue to decline over the 2025-2027 period, albeit at a slower pace due to moderated job creation and demographic factors.
+Projections indicate that unemployment rates will continue to decline between 2025 and 2027, though at a more moderate pace due to slower job creation and demographic shifts.
 (Source)

 Conclusion